yohan-hicof/motorbike_lean_tracker/README.md

 -Find a way to estimate the laptime based on gps data.

 -Add the state of the battery during tracking and visualization.

+#Known bug

+There is a bug with reading file with SD card.
+Some files are not found during listing, but they are found on a PC.
+When copied, they are then found on the sd card by the M5.
+Happend only with larger file so far.